 As a client, you might have a lot of questions about our processes, policies, and procedures.
 Don’t hesitate to contact our sales team to communicate and clear things up.Get in touch →

 Mirroring icons in an Arabic interface should be done with proper caution.
 Sometimes mirroring or flipping isn’t necessary and sometimes it is.
 Basic guidelines are as follows:

-The semantics of icons should be considered, with special focus placed on cultural peculiarities or alternate meanings of symbols being used.
-Potentially problematic icons, such as a piggy bank icon to symbolize thriftiness or a champagne glass to indicate a restaurant, may be appropriate in LTR sites, but might be inappropriate in RTL ones.
+- The semantics of icons should be considered, with special focus placed on cultural peculiarities or alternate meanings of symbols being used.
+Potentially problematic icons, such as a piggy bank icon to symbolize thriftiness, a champagne glass to indicate a restaurant, or the OK sign to convey agreement or approval, may be appropriate in LTR sites, but might be inappropriate in RTL ones.
 It’s important to double-check if the icons used are easily understood in each culture they are being displayed in and, sometimes, this can only be done with the help of a native speaker.

 Not only do images make a website visually attractive, but they also convey a certain idea.
 Choosing an image requires appropriate selection, taking into account cultural peculiarities when it comes to perception.